 Correctional Facilities Committee

 Needs help working with local corrections institutions to carry the message to incarcerated alcoholics.
-We have three facilities within our district, including Albermarle County Regional Jail, Dillwyn Correctional Institution, Fluvanna Women’s and Blue Ridge Juvenile Detention Center.
+We have four facilities within our district, including Albermarle County Regional Jail, Dillwyn Correctional Institution, Fluvanna Women’s and Blue Ridge Juvenile Detention Center.
 In particular we have a strong need for volunteers in the Juvenile facility.

 Grapevine / La Viña Committee